gregorywmorris/dcj-manufacturing-oil-rig/README.md

 Data Career Jumpstart - unguided project

 ## Project Prompt:
 Oil wells can make $500,000+ / day, so these machines are highly valuable.
 Making sure we run them with data will be huge for our company.
-The technicians have been storing the well test in text files localy, the data scientists would like to review the data but it's not in a usable format.
+The technicians have been storing the oil well test in text files locally, the data scientists would like to review the data but it's not in a usable format.
-1. Convert the files to csv's for the data scientist.
+1. Convert the files to CSV for the data scientist.
+    * See the example template CSV for the desired format.
+    * Add profile data.
-    * The scientists use AWS Sagemaker and need the data in an S3 bucket so they can access it.
+    * The scientists use AWS Sagemaker.
 3. Migrate the data to a database for future use.
 4. Complete missing data:
-    * Fill in missing dates.
+    * Add a date-time column.
-    * Provide cumlative 60 minute intervals
+    * Provide cumulative 60-minute intervals.

 ### Apriori
-1. There are 15 years worth of data.
+1. There are 15 years' worth of data.
-2. Start date is 3/26/2008.
+2. The start date is 3/26/2008.
 3. Data collection:
-    * Data comes from legacy systems, all changes must be doen after you recieve the data.
+    * Data comes from legacy systems, all changes must be done after you receive the data.
-    * The data is collected in 3 month cohorts starting at midnight the first day.
+    * The data is collected in 3-month cohorts starting at midnight on the first day.
-    * Data is considered as recorded every 60 minutes for project perposes.
+    * Data is considered as recorded every 60 minutes for project purposes.
-    * The last day will be a few hours short for schededuled maintence after each cohort.
+    * The last day will be a few hours short for scheduled maintenance after each cohort.
 4. There is only one profile.txt, reuse data as if there was one for each cohort.

 ## System Design
-* Data
+* Data:
+    * Currently in table format and is tab-delimited.
     * Used internally and does not meet the requirements of big data.
-    * Currently in table format, tab deliminated.
-    * Data is provided in 3 month batches/cohorts.
+    * Data is provided in 3-month batches/cohorts.
-    * Data scientists need access to csv's in AWS S3.
+    * Data scientists need access to CSV format and use AWS Sagemaker.
-    * SOLUTION: Use current onsite MySQL database and S3 bucket.
+    * SOLUTION: Use the current onsite MySQL database
+        * REASON: The limited data volume and limited use do not justify cloud expense when cheap local storage is available.
+    * SOLUTION: Export a CSV from the database and import it to the S3 bucket.
+        * REASON: This will allow Sagemaker to have access to the data in the desired format.
+Creating the CSV from a database query is more efficient than scripting a program to create the CSV from the text files.
-* Database schema
+* Database schema:
     * [Figjam](https://www.figma.com/file/wblGp1sxj3uJhKLCxmVHuY/energymobile---database-design?type=whiteboard&node-id=0-1&t=oId6SLpAnpLL8sIR-0) (see Snowflake schema below)
-* Process flow
+* Process flow:
-    * Inital: Manual batch processing to get intial data into production.
+    * Initial: Manual batch processing to get historical data into production.
-    * Future state: Schedule processing at the end of every chort.
-Additional clarification needed from operations.
+    * Future state: Schedule processing at the end of every cohort.
+Additional clarification is needed from operations.
         * Can the data be provided at a set date and time?
-        * Is there lag time in data availabiliy once the cohort completes?
+        * Is there a lag time in data availability once the cohort completes?
-        * Can format or information be modified by the sending system?
+        * Can the format or information be modified by the sending system?

 ![system design](images/system-design.jpg)

 ![database design](images/db-design.jpg)